ismail-chahboune/netflix-azure-databricks-pipeline/README.md

 An end-to-end data engineering pipeline built on Azure.
 It ingests the public Netflix titles dataset into a **medallion architecture (Bronze / Silver / Gold)** on ADLS Gen2, using Databricks Auto Loader, PySpark, Delta Lake, Unity Catalog and Delta Live Tables.

-> Built while following the [Netflix Azure Data Engineering Project](https://github.com/anshlambagit/Netflix_Azure_Data_Engineering_Project) tutorial by Ansh Lamba.
-The dataset and the original notebook archive come from that repository.
-The Azure environment, Unity Catalog setup and troubleshooting below are my own.

 ## Architecture